 - Raj Dabre, National Institute of Information and Communications Technology (NICT), Japan

-- Anoop Kunchukuttan, Microsoft Research India, India
+- Anoop Kunchukuttan, Microsoft AI and Research, India

 - Win Pa Pa, University of Conputer Study, Yangon (UCSY), Myanmar

 - Isao Goto, Japan Broadcasting Corporation (NHK), Japan

 - Hidaya Mino, Japan Broadcasting Corporation (NHK), Japan

 - Katsuhito Sudoh, Nara Institute of Science and Technology (NAIST), Japan

 - Graham Neubig, Carnegie Mellon University (CMU), USA